-- Scoop the feijoas out of their skin with a spoon then add into another small bowl with the grated pear, then add into the first bowl with the eggs and olive oil.
+- Scoop the feijoas out of their skin with a spoon, lightly mash with a fork, and then add into another small bowl with the grated pear, then add into the first bowl with the eggs and olive oil.

 - Add the remainder of the ingredients for the cake into the bowl and fold in gently.